chindraba-ga/dash_proj_01/CONTRIBUTING.md

 ## Using the project locally

-At any stage you find this project in feel free to copy and use what you find within the scope of the license applied to this project.
+At any stage you find this project in feel free to copy and use what you find within the scope of the [license][LMD] applied to this project.

   [APP]: https://keybase.io/download